Happy Durga Puja 2022 | When is Durga Puja in 2022 | Durga Puja 2022 Calendar, Picture, Image, Wishes and Status | What is Durga Puja Festival

 It is considered untimely because, as per myth, Puja can perform when the Gods and Goddesses are awake, i.e., “Uttarayan,” and cannot be performed when the Gods and Goddesses were in rest, i.e.,” Dakshinayan.”

 Devi Durga is an aspect of Devi Parvati or Adi-shakti.
 Adi Shakti is the supreme spirit without form and the goddess of Eternally limitless power.
 And Goddess Durga is the united front of all Divine forces against evil.

 As per Indian mythology, Lord Rama started the Durga puja during Autumn.
-Lord Rama worshiped Goddess Durga before going to war with the demon Ravan.
+Lord Rama worshipped Goddess Durga before going to war with the demon Ravan.
 Lord Rama had performed “Chandi Homa” and prayed for the blessings of Devi Durga and to get the secret knowledge to kill the demon, Ravan.